The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Most feasible

-• Limit what counts as medical claims for MLR purposes, particularly related-party transactions.
-Require transparent reporting of payments to subsidiaries and ensure they are at fair market rates.
-Limiting related-party transactions closes the vertical integration loophole without restructuring the entire rule.
+• Restrict medical claims counted for MLR purposes, especially related-party transactions.
+Require transparent reporting of payments to subsidiaries at fair market rates.
+This closes the vertical integration loophole without restructuring the entire rule.

 • Increase regulatory oversight of transfer pricing between insurers and their owned entities.
-Enhanced oversight provides a concrete lever for regulators without requiring legislation.
+Enhanced oversight gives regulators enforcement power without requiring legislation.

 Moderate feasibility